Posted: April 26, 2022 by Kyle Prevost in Borrow

 What’s certain is that every lender will be interested in your credit score.
 From car dealerships to credit card companies, lenders want to know your credit risk before they decide how much money to lend you — as well as what interest rate to charge.
 Those lenders are usually willing to lend more money (and offer you lower interest rates) when you have a higher credit rating.

 In Canada, there are two credit bureaus that keep track of your credit report card: Equifax and TransUnion.

 Both of these companies collect and compile all sorts of information about you from various sources including the credit card company, credit union or bank, cell phone providers and many others.

 What are they looking for?
-In particular, they want to know how you’ve used your current credit, which will tell them if you a risky borrower.
+In particular, they want to know how you’ve used your current credit, which will tell them if you are a risky borrower.

-Based on this information, the credit bureaus will determine your score and then allow other companies to look at your credit rating.
+Based on this information, the credit bureaus will determine your credit score and then allow other companies to look at your credit rating.
 This will factor into any other lender’s decision on whether or not they allow you to borrow money from them.

 How is my credit rating calculated?

 Your credit rating takes into account virtually every payment or bill that’s on record.
 Did you pay off your credit card bills and retail department store account payments this month?
 Did you make your student loan payment on time?
 A credit report will know.